Josseyo/BarWar-game/README.md

 ![Overview of the game on different screen sizes](assets/documentation/image-1.png)

+Select from  rock paper scissors lizard spock and play against the House (computer).
+Best of five wins the game.

 The Bar Wars game is based on the classic game of Rock, paper and scissors with an addition of Lizard and Spock.

 The game can be used for paus entartainment or for planning and decision making.

-Through global symbols and colors for pass and failure, this game can be used by anyone who has time to play - or need to make quick and fair decisions.
+Through global symbols and colors for pass and failure, this game can be used by anyone who has time to play - or need to make quick and fair settlement.

 What movies will you watch?
 Who will get the next round?